What will I study?

 - Computing + Urban Planning

-Breadth is a unique feature of the Melbourne Model.
+Breadth is a unique feature of the Melbourne curriculum.
 It gives you the chance to explore subjects outside your core studies or your major, developing new perspectives and learning to collaborate with others who have different strengths and interests — just as you will in your future career.

 Some of our students use breadth to explore creative interests or topics they have always been curious about.
 Others used breadth to improve their career prospects by complementing their major with a language, communication skills or business expertise.